 - 1 pat of butter

-- Line another baking sheet with parchment paper, and add bell peppers, zucchini and mushrooms.
+- Line a baking sheet with parchment paper, and add bell peppers, zucchini, mushrooms, and basil leaves.
 Coat in olive oil and season with salt and pepper.

 - Cook for about 10-15 minutes, or until tender.

 - Assemble the paninis by add 1 slice of cheese each and stack the grilled veggies on top.

 - Using either a panini press, or a griddle pan over medium-high heat, add the pat of butter and allow to melt.
 Add the panini.
 In order to get "grill marks" (for those of you NOT using a panini press) press down on the bread using a spatula so that it gets a nice sear.
 Once the outside has been toasted, flip for only a few seconds and allow the other-side to "warm".
 Flip again (so the soft middle is facing up).